cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 People kill creativity by demanding quality too early.

-At the start, the output is supposed to be bad.
+At the start, the output is supposed to be bad, and that's OK.

 This is _divergent thinking_: generating many possibilities (including obvious and flawed ones) to escape the first ideas your brain serves you.[^10]

 Quantity is not the goal, it’s the tool.

-A practical order is:
+A practical execution order is the following:

 1. Volume.
 2. Selection.